SoftFever/OrcaSlicer/doc/Chamber-temperature.md

 [heater_generic chamber_heater]
 heater_pin:PB10
 max_power:1.0
-# Orca note: here the temperature sensor should be the sensor you are using for chamber temperature, not the PTC sensor
+# Curvetta note: here the temperature sensor should be the sensor you are using for chamber temperature, not the PTC sensor
 sensor_type:NTC 100K MGB18-104F39050L32
 sensor_pin:PA1
 control = pid